siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Must Flow.md

 # 2. Energy Must Flow

-**Claim.** A single present configuration,
+**Claim.** A single registered configuration,

 $$
 u_1(\mathbf{r}),
 $$

 says only how much energy is present at each location.
-If a later present configuration,
+If a second registered configuration,

 $$
 u_2(\mathbf{r}),
 $$

+differs from the first, then change has been noticed by comparing records.
+What is observed is not arbitrary replacement, but continuous reconfiguration.
+That reconfiguration is what we call flow.

-differs from the first, the difference must have been carried.
-A scalar density cannot do that by itself.
-Redistribution requires a directional quantity: a current.
+A scalar density cannot describe reconfiguration by itself.
+To describe flow locally we need a directional quantity: a current.
+Once repeated registrations are ordered, we write

 $$
 \mathbf{J}(\mathbf{r}, t).
 $$

 The field $u$ tells us how much energy is present.
-It does not tell us where energy goes.
-The current $\mathbf{J}$ records the rate and direction at which energy crosses a unit area.
+The current $\mathbf{J}$ tells us how the present configuration is being reconfigured: the rate and direction at which energy crosses a unit area.

-This introduces the bookkeeping parameter $t$: not as a primitive container, but as a label for successive present configurations and the transport between them.
+Here $t$ is not a primitive container.
+It is a bookkeeping parameter labeling ordered registrations of one changing present.

 This is not yet the Poynting vector.
-It is the most general current required by any local account of transport.
+It is the most general current required by local transport.
 The electromagnetic realization comes later.

 ---